 The City of Chandler's award-winning Leaders In Training (L.I.T.)
 Program is looking for teens between the ages of 13-17 years old.
 L.I.T. is a volunteer program that places teens in work environments with the City of Chandler and our partnering organizations.
 As a member of the program teens will be exposed to a real work environment and can expect to gain professional development skills such as job interviewing, accountability, responsibility and much more.

-We are currently recruiting for the 2019 fall break program, which runs from September 30 - October 11.
-Applications are being accepted up until Friday, September 13.
-Other important dates to that pertain to the program are within the application.
+We are currently recruiting for the summer program, which runs from Sept.
+28 through Oct.
+9. Applications are being accepted up until Friday, Sept.
+11. Other important dates that pertain to the program are within the application.

 Placements at specific sites are not guaranteed but we try our best to put the best candidates at each site based on their qualifications and site availability.
 Also, during several workshops in the L.I.T. program, you will learn from guest speakers about leadership and various professional development skills to get the job that you've always wanted.
 The hours can be counted toward scholarships and the program looks great on your first job application.

 - Available the entire duration of program dates

 - Available Mondays, from 1-3 p.m. for workshops